Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - Turn the barrel adjuster counterclockwise to decrease brake pad clearance.

-- If the brake-pads cannot be adjusted correctly (Fig. 4), decrease the tightness of the cable-clamp bolt and reattach the cable.
+- If the brake pads cannot be adjusted correctly (Fig. 6, page 13), decrease the tightness of the cable-clamp bolt and reattach the cable.

 To adjust the alignment of the brakepads on a rim brake

-- Decrease the tightness of the brake pad clamp bolt (Figs. 19 & 20).
+- Decrease the tightness of the pad adjustment bolt or pad positioning bolt (Fig. 33 & 34 page 31).

 - Examine your brakes after adjusting them.
-Pull the levers and make sure the brake pads engage the rim strongly at the proper angle, and the brake pads do not come into contact with the tire (Fig. 4).
+Pull the levers and make sure the brake pads engage the rim strongly at the proper angle, and the brake pads do not come into contact with the tire (Fig. 6 page 13).

 To align a cable actuated disc brake